AbdulazizAlrabiah/Hosting-StoreFront-Full-Stack-Application/Documentation/Pipeline_Description.md

 - Installing Node.js.
 - Installing Chrome browser for the frontend application.
 - Installing EB CLI for the backend application.
+- Setting up postgresql test database for the backend application.

 The deployment process:
 - The frontend application will be deployed to AWS S3 bucket.